 For in-class questions, we will use the iClicker mobile app.
-You do not need to buy a physical clicker device but you do need to:
+You will need to:

-1. Purchase an iClicker subscription using your UVA computing ID.
-2. Download the iClicker Student app from App Store (Apple) or Play Store (Android).
+- 1. Purchase an iClicker subscription using your UVA computing ID. - 2.
+Download the iClicker Student app from App Store (Apple) or Play Store (Android).

 Create your account at: https://student.iclicker.com/#/account/create.
 Be sure to enter your UVA computing ID in the Student ID field to ensure that you receive credit for your answers.
-Buying the 6-month subscription (\$15.99) will be sufficient for this course, though if you plan on taking 2020 (Principles of Macroeconomics) in the spring semester you can save a few bucks by buying a one-year subscription (\$24.99).
-If you already have an active subscription from another course, there is no need to buy another one.
+Buying the 6-month subscription will be sufficient for this course, though if you plan on taking Econ 2020 (Principles of Macroeconomics) in the spring semester you can save a few bucks by buying a one-year subscription.
+If you already have an active subscription from another course, there is no need to buy a second one.

 There will be ample opportunity to earn the full 15 clicker points during the semester and there is no way to make up missed clicker questions.
-Mr. Garrison has prepared a list of Frequently Asked Questions found on the course Canvas site.
+Mr. Williams has prepared a list of Frequently Asked Questions found on the course Canvas site.
 Please review these materials soon in order to avoid pitfalls later in the semester.